infracost/docs/docs/usage_based_resources.md

   infracost breakdown --sync-usage-file --usage-file infracost-usage.yml --path /code
   ```

+When using the `--usage-file` flag with the `breakdown` command, cost components with a 0 hourly/monthly quantity are not shown in table and HTML formats so the output is less noisy.
+These are included in the JSON format.

 #### Fetch from CloudWatch

 As of Infracost CLI `v0.9.8`, we're experimenting with fetching the following usage file values from CloudWatch or other cloud APIs when `--sync-usage-file` is used (falling back to using 0).
 This enables you to quickly see what the last 30-day usage for those resources have been and adjust if needed.
 If the CLI can fetch the following values from CloudWatch, it will overwrite them in the usage file.